Solution Focused - Rapid Cognitive - Time Line Therapy This Combination De-Hypnotises Your Unwanted Issues

 Helping the client to understand the part they play in the errant behaviour, and showing the client how to change, can be challenging and effective.

-Helping the client to practise healthy thinking and behaviour, usually is.
+Helping the client to practise healthy thinking and behaviour.

 This weekend is designed to help you to do just that.

-Helping the client to accept that behaviour is a response to feelings which are affected by thoughts.
+Helping the client to accept that behaviour is a response to feelings, which are affected by thoughts and personal experiences.

 The Responsibilities Of The Unconscious Mind